Home

 Additional notes

-Advance reservations are required to ride some of the buses.
+Advance reservations are required to ride many of the buses.
 Reservations can be made at the ticket windows of bus terminals (such as the Meitetsu Bus Center in Nagoya, the Takayama Nohi Bus Center or the Hokutetsu bus terminal at Kanazawa Station) until a few minutes before departure.

 Points of sale